SAP/yeoman-ui/README.md

 * On the debug panel choose "Run Extension", and click on the "Run" button.

 #### Enable usage analytics reporting from VS Code
 The tool collects non-personally identifiable information about your usage of the tool to improve its services.
 If you do not want the tool to collect your usage data, you can set the "Enable Sap Web Analytics" setting to "false".
-Go to File > Preferences > Settings (macOS: Code > Preferences > Settings) > Extensions > <Tool Name>, and deselect the "Enable Sap Web Analytics" checkbox.
+Go to File > Preferences > Settings (macOS: Code > Preferences > Settings) > Extensions > Application Wizard, and deselect the "Enable Sap Web Analytics" checkbox.

 #### Advanced scenarios
 To develop and contribute you can build and install each package separately.
 Instruction on each package in the dedicated readme.md file.